Classical Limit of Yukawa theory from quantum state perspective: relativistic classical Yukawa theory

-In this section, we demonstrate the derivation of the classical Lagrangian for a particle in an external field from $\hat{H}_2$ as shown in \eqref{spllag}.
+In this section, we derive the classical Lagrangian corresponding to the Hamiltonian $\hat{H}_2$ as shown in \eqref{spllag}.
 Classical theory does not involve fermionic fields; instead, fermions are treated as point particles with definite positions and momenta.
 Therefore, we only need to consider the Hilbert subspace consisting of one-particle states, where quantum field theory can be reduced to one-particle quantum mechanics.
-By employing wave packets in quantum mechanics, the concept of a point particle emerges, allowing us to obtain the classical limit of the quantum theory \cite{Cohn1972a,Hepp:1974vg,Yaffe1982}
+By employing wave packets peaking at a certain point in phase space, the concept of a point particle emerges in the limit $\hbar\to 0$, allowing us to obtain the classical limit of the one-particle quantum mechanics \cite{Cohn1972a,Kazandjian2006,Kazandjian2007,Klein2012}.

 The equation of motion for a fermionic field in the Heisenberg picture can be derived from Hamiltonian $\hat{H}_2$ in \eqref{spllag}

 where

 The variables are still operators in \eqref{eomope}, whereas in classical theory, all physical quantities are represented by c-numbers, not operators.
 In the full quantum theory, the state space encompasses the entire Hilbert space, whereas in classical theory, there is no particle creation or annihilation, and only one-particle states evolve.
 Therefore, it is necessary to reduce the full Hilbert space to a subspace consisting solely of one-particle states, where the operators in the equation of motion can be represented by c-numbers.
 However, if the external field $\phi(\boldsymbol{x},t)$ in \eqref{eomope} changes too rapidly with time, there is a finite probability for the one-particle state to transition into a multi-particle state.
 Hence, it is also important to ensure that $\phi(\boldsymbol{x},t)$ changes relatively slowly with time, so that the probability of the one-particle state evolving into a multi-particle state can be neglected